Gothyoba/penguinia/README.md

 # Penguinia

 Penguinia is a text-based exploration and combat game made in python.
-Penguinia is currently in very early development, so expect limited playability and feature, as well as many bugs.
+Penguinia is currently in very early development, so expect limited playability and features, as well as many bugs.

 Currently Penguinia is on version 0.0.1.
-In order to play penguinia, run the file run.py in a console or terminal.
-There is currently no tutorial.
+In order to play penguinia, run the file run.py in a console capable of running python.
+There is currently no in-game tutorial.

 ## How to play:

 Type everything in lowercase without any errors if you want the game to understand you.
 Always press enter after each command you give to the game.
-Her are all working commands:
+Here are all working commands:

 w - moves the player north